 The sixth ingredient is pumpkin, a nutritious addition high in complex carbohydrates, beta-carotene and dietary fiber.

-The eighth ingredient is water, which adds nothing but moisture to this food.
-Water is a routine finding in most canned dog foods.
+The next ingredient is water, which adds nothing but moisture to this food.
+Water is a routine finding in most wet dog foods.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Open Farm product.

 With 7 notable exceptions…

 First, coconut oil is a natural oil rich in medium-chain fatty acids.

 Medium-chain triglycerides have been shown to improve cognitive function in older dogs.2